philiparvidsson/P-Programming-Language/README.md

 ## What is the P (SUCC / PRED) programming language and plang?

-P is a theoretical, trivial programming language usually introduced to the students during the introductory undergraduate courses in computer science.
+P (also known as Simple Programming Language) is a theoretical, trivial programming language usually introduced to the students during the introductory undergraduate courses in computer science.
 Although the language is extremely simple, it is still [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means that anything calculable *can* be calculated with a P program.

 The **plang** compiler was a pastime project of mine when I wanted to learn how to build a compiler from scratch to understand the intricacies of programming language parsing (i.e. lexing, parsing, AST optimization and code generation) better as well as provide a simpler way of testing and debugging algorithms written in P (as part of school assignments).
 You may use plang to test your algorithms written in P or, if you're interested in developing your own compiler or programming language, use the compiler source code as a source inspiration and way of reasoning about the problem.